ScriptKiddoLikeSzadej/ScriptKiddoLikeSzadej/README.md

 - 👋 Hi, I’m @xBeefyOreoX
 - 👀 I’m interested in Python 🐍
 - 🌱 I’m currently learning Python 🐍
-- 💞️ I’m looking to collaborate on nothing xD
+- 💞️ I’m looking to collaborate on simple python project
 - 📫 How to reach me ★†★#4136 (discord)